 If none of the topics we've covered so far apply to your situation, you're not completely out of options.
 You always have a right to cancel, but you might have to pay.

 If you feel you have a right to leave without penalty, you should contact the provider and, if necessary, pursue it as a complaint.

 Will it cost money to cancel my broadband contract early?

 Assuming you don’t qualify for one of the situations above, cancelling a broadband contract early will always cost something.

-But in addition to a per-month charge there are often other costs, such as:
+In addition to a per-month charge, there are often other costs, such as:

-The provider’s terms and conditions should explain everything, though it may be easier to simply call customer services and ask them to tell you exactly what it would cost to end your contract now, including any one-off fees.
+The provider’s terms and conditions should explain everything.
+But it’s often easier to call customer services and ask them to tell you exactly what it would cost to end your contract now, including any one-off fees.

 How to reduce the cost of cancelling broadband early

-If you’re within a few months of the contract ending the early termination fee may be minimal and justifiable if you have to leave right now, but if you’ve got any significant amount of time remaining the costs can quickly add up and you can easily face a three figure amount in the final bill.
+If you’re within a few months of the contract end date, the early termination fee may be small and acceptable if you have to leave right now.
+But if you’ve got any significant amount of time remaining, the cost can quickly add up, and you could face a three-figure amount in the final bill.

-But there are options for reducing an early cancellation charge...
+However, there are some options for reducing an early cancellation charge, for instance: